estebansolo/python30/docs/10_error_handling.md

 Although in the previous code we were able to capture the error, it is not a good practice to do so since we have no knowledge of what is wrong.

 If our code generates any exceptions of which we are not aware, it could affect us instead of helping us.
-Python is included with some [excepciones](https://docs.python.org/3/library/exceptions.html#bltin-exceptions), however each library we use can have its own exceptions as well as we can create them ourselves.
+Python comes with some [exceptions](https://docs.python.org/3/library/exceptions.html#bltin-exceptions), however each library can have its own exceptions as well as we can create our own.

 ```python
 int("Hello")